joefarrington/cdt_sacred_example/README.md

 It can be useful to extract those results with functions such as our example in `sacred_utils.py`.
 But really sacred has all ready done the work for you!

+## More information

 We've only really touched the surface, the docs are very nice and contain loads more and better descriptions of things https://sacred.readthedocs.io/en/stable/index.html.

+There's also a good video introduction with motivating examples by Klaus Greff here: https://www.youtube.com/watch?v=qqg7RO0o1OE